divish16/NYC-Student-Success-Predictions/README.md

 ## Communication Protocols
 Our team communicates the results of our project through the use of Python language, Jupyter Notebook, RandomForestClassifier, Tableau, and pgAdmin and PostgreSQL for our databases.
 For everything else, our team utilizes Slack as our main line of communication to keep each other up to date on our findings and ask and answer questions.
 Additionally, we use Zoom to regularly meet with each other and discuss the project in greater detail.

+## Database

+The database platforms used for this project are pgAdmin and Amazon RDS.
+Tables have been created in pgAdmin with SQL and connected to an Amazon RDS server.
+Through importing the database into Jupyter Notebook, we will access the data for the Machine Learning Model.

 ## Machine Learning Model